ethantkoenig/lotsoffiles2/content/kt/firstborn.md

 ## Definition: ##

 The term "firstborn" refers to an offspring of people or animals that is born first, before the other offspring are born.
-Usually the firstborn

 * In the Bible, "firstborn" usually refers to the first male offspring that is born.
 * In Bible times, the firstborn son was given a place of prominence and twice as much of his family inheritance as the other sons.